phstc/support-roulette/README.md

 In the company that I work for, we decided to have a support developer per week, a guy who will carry a support cellphone at night, weekend etc. If there is an emergency in our website this cellphone will ring.

-Everybody has already a cellphone, carry another isn't a good idea.
+Everybody has already a cellphone, carrying another isn't a good idea.
 That's the motivation of Support Roulette.

 ## How it works